uezo/ChatdollKit/README.md

 1. Put something to say to the `Dummy Text` in the `Request Provider`.
 This text is sent to the Chatdoll as a request message instead of using speech recognition.

 Play and click the `Start Chat` button in inspector.
-Confirm that she asks `呼びました？`, the value put in the dummy text is shown in the message box, she recognizes it as the hello intent and says `はいは〜い`, lastly she says `こんにちは` as the result of hello dialog.
+Confirm that she asks `呼びました？`, the value put in the dummy text is shown in the message box, and she says `こんにちは` as the result of hello dialog.

 # Customize Hello world